evoWeb/recaptcha/README.md

 ## Integrate invisible reCAPTCHA in own forms

-To be able to use the captcha add the static include of this extension to your template.
+To be able to use the captcha, add the static include of this extension to your template.

-After modify your form output by replacing the submit button with something like this:
+After modify your form output by replacing the submit-button with something like this:

 ```
 <button